- Dockerfile 68.9%

 Image Variants

-Sindri provides two image variants built from a common base:
+Sindri provides three image variants built from a common base:

 🔹 ci-* - CI/CD Ready